JoseSK999/floresta-docs/src/ch02-04-initializing-chainstateinner.md

 ## Recap

-In this chapter we have understood the structure of `ChainState`, a type implementing `UpdatableChainstate + BlockchainInterface` (i.e. a blockchain backend).
+In this chapter we have understood the structure of `ChainState`, a type implementing `UpdatableChainstate + BlockchainInterface`; a blockchain backend.
 This type required a `ChainStore` implementation, expected to save state data to disk, and we examined the provided `KvChainStore`.

 Finally, we have seen the `ChainStateInner` struct, which keeps track of the `ChainStore` and more data.